-1.4 Reference to further documentation
+1.4 Reference to Further Documentation

-Laws, standards, or directives applicable to the intended use must be observed.
-In relation to hazardous areas, Directive 1999/92/EC must be observed.
+Observe laws, standards, and directives applicable to the intended use and the operating location.
+Observe Directive 1999/92/EC in relation to hazardous areas.

-The corresponding data sheets, declarations of conformity, EC-type-examination certificates, certificates and Control Drawings if applicable (see data sheet) are an integral part of this document.
+The corresponding datasheets, manuals, declarations of conformity, EU-type examination certificates, certificates, and control drawings if applicable (see datasheet) are an integral part of this document.
 You can find this information under www.pepperl-fuchs.com.